N4v1ds0n/PP5-predictive_analysis/README.md

 Validation:

-    Manual inspection of the dataset confirmed consistent and distinct mildew markings.
+- Manual inspection of the dataset confirmed consistent and distinct mildew markings.

+- Create averaged images for each class and a standard deviation image -> differences detectable

-    Exploratory Data Analysis (EDA) showed clustering of image features in principal component space, suggesting separability.
+- Exploratory Data Analysis (EDA) showed clustering of image features in principal component space, suggesting separability.

-    Sample predictions were cross-checked with labeled images to confirm visual cues were being leveraged.

-### Hypothesis 3: A Sigmoid Activation Is Suitable for Binary Classification

-Statement: Using a sigmoid activation function in the output layer is appropriate for this binary classification task (healthy vs. infected).
+  - PCA, t-SNE and UMAP showed increasingly distinguishable clusters, which suggests good class seperability.

+### Hypothesis 2: A softmax output neuron is the better choice despite of binary dataset

+Statement: Although for a binary classification problem the single output neuron setup with a sigmoid function returning 1 or 0 is the default approach.
+However there are indications, that especially for gradient based optimization a categorical approach with two softmax Neurons might be better.
+This is because categorical loss can sometimes offer better learning curves due to gradient stability.

 Rationale: A sigmoid function outputs a probability between 0 and 1, making it ideal for binary outcomes.
-Unlike softmax, which is better suited for multi-class problems, sigmoid offers direct interpretability for two-class tasks.
+But softmax, which is usually better suited for multi-class problems, might lead to more accurate results due to better gradient stability.

 Validation:

-    Comparison of sigmoid vs. softmax output layers showed sigmoid resulted in simpler interpretation without sacrificing performance.
+    Comparison of sigmoid vs. softmax output layers by running a ffold for each setup to compare accuracy and time consumption

-    The model produced well-calibrated probability scores.
+    The models produced well-calibrated probability scores.

-    No class imbalance issues requiring threshold tuning were observed (due to balanced dataset).
+Conclusion:
+The kfold duel showed that the softmax approach is not only reaching a higher accuracy, but also training faster on average, making it the objectively better choice for our model.

-### Hypothesis 2: A CNN Can Reliably Detect Powdery Mildew
+### Hypothesis 3: A CNN can reliably detect powdery mildew

 Statement: A Convolutional Neural Network (CNN) can learn the relevant spatial patterns in the leaf images to distinguish between healthy and infected samples with high accuracy.